czi-catalystproject/hub-champion-training/README.md

 The following are instructions for localising the Jupyter Book to Spanish, adapted from the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/advanced/intl.html).

-1. Open a terminal and navigate to the `hub-champion-training` folder
+1. Open a Terminal and navigate to the `hub-champion-training` folder

    ```bash
    cd hub-champion-training/